opensourze/1bot/README.md

-# i-do-stuff-bot
+# I Do Stuff - Discord bot

-A discord.py bot that does stuff - basic moderation, dad jokes and programming jokes
+### A discord.py bot that does stuff - basic moderation, dad jokes and programming jokes

 [Click here to add the bot to a server](https://discord.com/api/oauth2/authorize?client_id=848936530617434142&permissions=201714806&scope=bot)